Search in MDM

 Further

-Manual-Mecanica response on the Re: Mix water to oil
+Manual-Mechanics' response on the topic Re: Mixing water into oil

-Having the box is automatic and the water is contaminating the engine, the plank test to the cylinder head and the block is doing everything well, the hydrostatic test also yet it surrounded it two days I did not mix everything well but consumed a liter of water in 80km when putting pressure on the radiator to check if it had a water leak in the cooling system oh surprise it began to mix again
+The transmission is automatic and water is contaminating the engine.
+The cylinder head and block flatness test was done and everything was fine, as was the hydrostatic test.
+However, I drove it for two days and it didn't mix properly, but it consumed a liter of water in 80km.
+When I pressurized the radiator to check for a water leak in the cooling system, surprise, surprise, it started mixing again

 Please connect or create account to join the conversation.